Richmond Park: Film

 As well as a location for films, Richmond Park is regularly featured in television programmes, corporate videos and fashion shoots.
 It has made an appearance on Blue Peter, Inside Out (the BBC regional current affairs programme) and Springwatch (the BBC natural history series).
 In 2014 it was featured in a video commissioned by The Hearsum Collection.
-Most recently it was the subject of nature documentary Richmond Park – National Nature Reserve, presented by Sir David Attenborough and produced by the Friends of Richmond Park, which has won the best "Longform" film in the 2018 national Charity Film Awards.
+It was also the subject of nature documentary Richmond Park – National Nature Reserve, presented by Sir David Attenborough and produced by the Friends of Richmond Park, which won the best "Longform" film in the 2018 national Charity Film Awards.

 International connections

 Richmond Park, Brunswick, Germany

 The "Richmond Park" in Germany is named after the park in Britain and was created in 1768 in Brunswick for Princess Augusta, sister of George III.
 She was married to the Duke of Brunswick and was feeling homesick, so an English-style park was designed by Lancelot "Capability" Brown and a palace built for her, both with the name "Richmond".

 In 1935, the palace including the entire estate was purchased by the City of Braunschweig.
 One condition for the purchase was that no structural changes ever be made and the park not be built on.
 The palace, which was rebuilt after the Second World War and reconstructed in 1987 to the historic original design, is now used for public events.
 The nearly four-hectare (10-acre) park has been open to the public since 1964.